back to articles

 float neuron = 0.5;

 That's what those circles are.
 The same with the lines.
-They're literally randomly selected floating point numbers with a tiny little bit of added complexity.
+They're literally randomly selected floating point numbers (that changes to be meaningful over time) with a tiny little bit of added complexity.

 That's what gets you chat gpt and claude.
 Crazy stuff.